Xosrov/Blog/pelican/content/articles/concurrency-and-parallelism.md

 ### Measuring CPU Performance

-These are applicable for a single-core CPU:
+For a single-core CPU:
 - IPC (Instruction Per Cycle/Clock) - How many things the CPU can do in one cycle.
 - Clock Speed tells you how many cycles the CPU can complete in a second.
 For example, while a CPU with a faster clock speed can complete more cycles in one second, a CPU with a higher IPC but lower clock speed might still be able to complete more tasks in one second.

 Multicore architectures and hyper-threading complicate things, so always consider **benchmarking on the architecture you are working on**, because the same program could run very differently on different CPUs.